CAVEconnectome/ImageryClient/README.md

 ## Associated tools

-While the ImageryClient was designed to work specifically with the [AnnotationFrameworkClient](https://github.com/seung-lab/AnnotationFrameworkClient) and its associated suite of services, it should work with any cloudvolume project.
+While the ImageryClient was designed to work specifically with the [CAVEclient](https://github.com/seung-lab/CAVEclient) and its associated suite of services, it should work with any cloudvolume project.

-However, if you are working within an AnnotationFrameworkClient-compatible project, aligned collections of imagery and segmentation are combined into so-called "datastacks".
+However, if you are working within an CAVEclient-compatible project, aligned collections of imagery and segmentation are combined into so-called "datastacks".
 For the ImageryClient, the name of the datastack can be used instead of specifying cloudpaths directly.
-Authentication tokens for secure projects are handled through through cloudvolume but can be overridden by the FrameworkClient, depending on how you've defined your set up.
+Authentication tokens for secure projects are handled through through cloudvolume but can be overridden by the CAVEclient, depending on how you've defined your set up.
-Datastacks are recommended if it's possible that imagery and segmentation will change over the course of your work, as the FrameworkClient can remain pointed toward the appropriate targets.
+Datastacks are recommended if it's possible that imagery and segmentation will change over the course of your work, as the CAVEclient can remain pointed toward the appropriate targets.

 ```python
 datastack_name = 'my_project'